officialchris89/Decentralised-ICP-Blockchain-EHR-System-For-NHS-/README.md

-# Decentralised-ICP-Blockchain-NHS-EHR-System
+# Secure, Interoperable and Decentralised Electronic Health Record System for NHS: Leveraging ICP Blockchain Technology.

 ## Project Overview

 This project aimed to leverage DFINITY's Internet Computer Protocol (ICP) to develop a secure, interoperable, and decentralised Electronic Health Record (EHR) system for the National Health Service (NHS) in the UK.
-Our goal is to address critical challenges in the current NHS EHR ecosystem, including data fragmentation, security concerns, and lack of interoperability.
+The goal is to address critical challenges in the current EHR system within the NHS ecosystem, including decentralisation issues, data fragmentation, security concerns, and lack of interoperability.

 ## Key Features